gjbex/Fortran-MOOC/source_code/README.md

 1. `exp_distr`: example of a function that uses a `save` attribute for its local variables.
 1. `iterations`: code to illustrate Fortran iteration statements.
+1. `sierpinski`: implementation to compute the Sierpinki gasket.